Calculator Companies

 In 1967 the aircraft manufacturer North American Aviation amalgamated with the engineering company Rockwell Standard to form North American Rockwell Corp.
 In 1973 the company was renamed Rockwell International.

 Rockwell's Autonetics division was a leading developer of integrated circuits, especially for defence systems, and from it was formed North-American Rockwell Microelectronics Corporation (NRMEC).
-In the late 1960s it diversified into calculator integrated circuits and was a pioneer in manufacturing LSI MOS calculator ICs, used in early Sharp Calculators.
+In the late 1960s Autonetics diversified into calculator integrated circuits and was a pioneer in manufacturing LSI MOS calculator ICs, used in early Sharp Calculators.
+The page on the Sharp QT-8D tells more of this story.

-In 1973 Rockwell bought out the Sumlock-Anita company, the largest British calculator manufacturer, to which it had been supplying calculator integrated circuits.
-Manufacture of Anita calculators, also with Rockwell branding, continued at the Sumlock-Anita factory in Portsmouth, in southern England, where some of the Rockwell hand-held calculators were also manufactured.
+In 1973 Rockwell bought out the Sumlock-Anita company from Lamson Industries, the largest British calculator manufacturer, to which it had been supplying calculator integrated circuits.
+Manufacture of ANITA calculators, also with Rockwell branding, continued at the Sumlock-Anita factory in Portsmouth, in southern England, where some of the Rockwell hand-held calculators were also manufactured.

 Rockwell also had a consumer electronics subsidiary called Lloyd's Electronics which sold a wide range of models of its Accumatic calculators.
 A few of these were manufactured by Rockwell though most were sourced from Asia.